Yousef-Majidi/Yousef-Majidi/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=sdthaker.visitor-badge)
 ### Hi there 👋

-My name is Yousef, a passionate creative mind eager to learn and code!
-Currently in my third year towards getting a Bachelor's Degree in Software Development at Seneca College.
+My name is Yousef, a passionate and creative mind, eager to learn new skills and code!
+Currently in my third year towards getting a Bachelor's Degree in Software Development from Seneca College.

 * Currently working on `C++` & `C#` based projects using a range of frameworks.
 * Currently learning `Unity Game Engine` & `Game Development Fundamentals`.